shreyas-nikam/68714c985887adf827c47d2f/documentation.md

 - Checks data types, parses dates, and warns if any columns are missing or data types are incorrect.
 - Summarizes data with `.describe()` and displays data types.

-This step aligns directly with the 'means of measurement' principle (Handbook, [1])—bad data leads to unreliable measurement, regardless of approach.
+This step aligns directly with the 'means of measurement' principle bad data leads to unreliable measurement, regardless of approach.
 """)

     def load_and_validate_data(uploaded_file=None):